powerflo-data/Final-Project-Ironhack/README.md

-Looking at the calculated cluster centers for the important features show interesting results:
+Looking at the important features and plotting the calculated cluster centers shows interesting results:
 ![alt_text](https://github.com/powerflo-data/Final-Project-Ironhack/blob/main/energy_vs_speechiness.png) <br>
 Hip-Hop for example (supposed to be cluster 6, green marker) is pretty much seperated from the other clusters but in this view, it is pretty near to cluster 10.
 Taking more features into account, makes it more easy to predict Hip-Hop compared to other genres.

 ## Conclusion:

-The short detour using **UL** brought up similar reasoning when it comes to seperating particular genres from each other. <br>
+The short detour using **UL** brought up similar reasoning when it comes to separating particular genres from each other. <br>
 Coming back to the **research question** of the project: *Is it possible to predict the genre of a song?* <br>
 => Based on the audio features from spotify: **Yes it is**. <br>
 => Though when wanting to recommend new music titles, it's probably better using clustering methods like in unsupervised learning approaches. <br>